 She holds a Bachelor Degree in English Language Teaching from Nanjing Institute of International Studies, a Master Degree in Linguistics and Applied Linguistics from Guangdong University of Foreign Studies, and a PhD in Linguistics and Applied Linguistics from Macquarie University.
 She is an accredited NAATI Level 3 Professional Interpreter for Mandarin and English in both directions.

 I’m very interested in the study of languages and second language acquisition.
 Teaching Mandarin to speakers of English has helped me to notice and appreciate characteristics of the Chinese language. – Ally

 Anna teaches children and adults at Macquarie Mandarin.
 She is passionate about Chinese calligraphy and has incorporated a calligraphy component into some of her courses.

-Anna graduated from the University of Sydney with a Bachelor of Primary Education.
+Anna graduated from the University of Sydney with a Bachelor of Primary Education, and a Master of Education (Special and Inclusive Education).
 She obtains the NSW Department of Education teaching approval.
-Anna is completing her Master of Education (Special and Inclusive Education) at the University of Sydney.

 I like to enthuse and motivate my students and use a variety of techniques to achieve this. – Anna